mrousavy/react-native-vision-camera/docs/FRAME_PROCESSORS.md

 ### Technical

 Frame processors are JS functions that will be **workletized** using [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated).
-They are created on a **separate thread** using a separate Hermes/JSC Runtime and are **invoked synchronously** without ever going over the bridge.
+They are created on a **separate thread** using a separate Hermes/JSC Runtime and are **invoked synchronously** (using JSI) without ever going over the bridge.

 ### Example